XuYue280/XuYue280/README.md

 The about labs were done in computer engineering courses at McMaster University.

 ##### Lab 1 & 2:  Operations with Huge Integers:
-        - range between -2^63 to 2^63 -1
+        - integer with range between -2^63 to 2^63 -1
-        - addition, subtraction, multiplication and comparition
+        - huge integer's addition, subtraction, multiplication and comparison
         - average and worst running time analysis

 ##### Lab 3:  Implementation of Polynomial Using Linked List